faisworld/fais-web/README.md

 2. **Blog**
    - A dynamic blog section for publishing articles and updates.
    - Supports categories, tags, and search functionality.
+   - Includes an AI-powered article generation tool that automatically creates content with relevant images.
+   - Automated system can crawl the web for the latest AI and blockchain news.

 3. **AI Editor**
    - Use the AI editor to create, edit, and manage pages effortlessly.